 After running and racing for almost 20 years, I believe I have made every possible mistake when it comes to training for a half or full marathon.
 Even though some of these mistakes seem obvious in hindsight, when you are training hard to achieve a big goal, sometimes you lose perspective and make questionable decisions.
-So, do as I say and not as I have done if you want to experience the best possible result on race day.
+Do as I say, and not as I’ve done, if you want to experience the best possible result on race day.

-Chose a plan that works for you and stick to it.
+Choose a plan that works for you and stick to it.
 Social media has a lot of positive and motivating influences, but not when it comes to training for 13.1 or 26.2 miles.
 Don’t fall into the trap of seeing what another runner is doing for mileage and think you should be doing the same.
-Have faith in your plan and work it each week, the way it was laid out, so you can avoid injury.
+Have faith in your plan and do it each week the way it was laid out so you can avoid injury.
 Making it to the start line is the first goal.

-Every runner is different and you will not know how much mileage is manageable for you until you start building toward your race distance goal.
+Every runner is different and you will not know how much mileage is manageable for you.
 Listen to your body and know yourself well enough to realize when you’re doing too much.
-One runner can achieve a PR (personal record) in the marathon with an 18 mile long run and 50 to 60 mile weeks while another can handle a 22 mile long run and 70 to 90 mile weeks.
-Both options are very effective and work for that specific runner.
+One runner can achieve a PR (personal record) in the marathon with an 18-mile long run and 50- to 60-mile weeks while another can handle a 22-mile long run and 70- to 90-mile weeks.
+Both options are very effective and work for those specific runners.
 Do some experimenting to figure out where your high mileage threshold is and then stick to it.

 If you have never before run the half or full marathon distance, it is important to know when to buy new shoes.
 Most guidelines report 400 to 500 miles as the threshold for wear and tear but some runners need to update more often.
 Be sure you have the correct pair of running shoes for your feet and form, preferably by having a gait analysis done, and then replace as necessary leading up to race day.
 Most specialty running stores offer complimentary running analysis and then can recommend the correct shoes for your body.

-A half or full marathon is a major committment in your time and effort.
+A half or full marathon is a major committment of your time and effort.
 Make sure you avoid these five mistakes to arrive at the start line ready to achieve your goals.